kristian-georgiev/FoosRank/README.md

-# FoosRank
+# FoosRank: A leaderboard system for foosball games :soccer:
-A leaderboard system for foosball games :soccer:
+We built a foosball ranking system that calculates players' Elo.